wmetryka/Fivem-api/README.md

 ```

 **How-to use :**

-Here is an example to display the number of players online on a server.
+Display the number of players online on a server:

 ```python
 import fivem